Diversity, Equity, and Inclusion Committee

 Physician Burnout, Racism, and Corporate Misrepresentation

 In this episode, Jordan Vaughn and L.E.
 Gomez, MD MBA FAAEM, discuss physician burnout, racism, and corporate misrepresentation.
 Mrs. Vaughn is a student at the University of Rochester School of Medicine and Dentistry, Northeastern Regional Representative on the RSA Medical Student Council and Vice-Chair of the RSA Diversity and Inclusion Committee.
-Dr. Gomez is an AAEM at-large board member, Chair of the AAEM Diversity and Inclusion Committee, and Assistant Professor at Howard University Hospital.
+Dr. Gomez is an AAEM at-large board member, Chair of the AAEM Diversity, Equity, and Inclusion Committee, and Assistant Professor at Howard University Hospital.